shreyas0201/Teardroid-phprat-andro/README.md

 $ python Teardroid.py -b your_app_name
 ```

-- It will prompt you with your Control Panel url enter your deta micro URL (without / at the end of the url).
+- It will prompt you with your Control Panel url enter your deta space control panel url without /v4 or your own server url (without / at the end of the url).
 - You will also be prompted for the title and text of the notification.
 Enter what you want to display on the notification.
 - DONE